Improving Object-centric Learning with Query Optimization: Method

 \subsection{Query Slot Attention}

-As mentioned in~\cref{sec:introduction}, the \sa module adopts a random initialization of slots and conduct iterative refinement to obtain object-centric representations $\hat{\rvs}$ as in~\cref{eq:iterative_refine}.
-However, as argued by~\cite{kipf2021conditional}, such initializations provide no hint on the desired level of granularity, making the notion of an object ambiguous.
-As shown by~\citet{chang2022object}, this random initialization plays minimal role and could be detached from training.
+As mentioned in~\cref{sec:introduction}, the \sa module adopts a random initialization of slots and conducts iterative refinement to obtain object-centric representations $\hat{\rvs}$ as in~\cref{eq:iterative_refine}.
+However, as argued by~\cite{kipf2021conditional}, such random initializations provide no hint on the notion of object and no means for controllably probing concepts from the model.
+As shown by~\citet{chang2022object}, this random initialization plays a minimal role and could be detached from training.
 This indicates that the estimation of $\hat{\rvs}$ relies heavily on the task-specific iterative refining of slots over data, leaving a limited possibility for slots to bind to specific concepts and be leveraged as generalizable representations.
-Such a phenomenon also resembles the posterior collapse problem~\citep{alemi2018fixing} discovered in generative latent variable models, where the sampled latents are noisy and force decoders to ignore them.

-To address this issue, we propose the \ac{qsa} which initializes the slots in the \sa module with learnable queries $\phi^\text{init}$ as:

-Such design is motivated by how discrete VAEs leverage learnable tokens as latents for avoiding the posterior collapse~\citep{van2017neural}.
-It facilitates an object-centric model to learn general symbolic-like representations that could be quickly adapted by refining over task-specific requirements, as discussed in \cref{sec:introduction} and ~\cite{kipf2021conditional}.
-Similar to \cite{jaegle2021perceiver}, the cross-attention with learnable queries in \ac{qsa} can be interpreted from the data compression perspective where image features are iteratively attended to the learnable queries, forming generalizable representatives.
-As shown in~\cref{tab:ablation}, using learnable queries as slot initializations can significantly improve object-centric learning with proper optimization designs.
-We later show in~\cref{tab:transfer} and~\cref{fig:concept_binding} that \ac{qsa} exhibits the potential for binding specific concepts to slots and generalization.